rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## What's Different from Original PiGFX

-The original PiGFX codebase by Filippo Bergamasco has been fully refactored and rebranded as PiVT100.
-All references to pigfx/PiGFX have been replaced with pivt100/PiVT100 throughout the code, configuration files, and documentation.
+The original PiGFX codebase by Filippo Bergamasco has been reduced to the pure VT100 terminal functionality, fully refactored and renamed as PiVT100.
 Major changes include:

 - Removal of graphics, sprites, palette, and font loading features not relevant to VT100 emulation
-- Addition of features for VT100 replica hardware integration
+- Addition of features for VT100 replica hardware integration (switching Rx/Tx, bell, RS232, custom DIN6 connector)
 - Improved configuration system and setup dialog
 - Consistent naming: main binary is now `pivt100.elf`, config file is `pivt100.txt`, font tools and scripts updated to PiVT100 naming